St Patrick’s College Tuition Fees and Charges: 2021

-Families are encouraged where possible to pay the tuition fees in full by 28 February 2020, alternatively, a Payment Arrangement Plan needs to be in place that completes all payments to the College by no later than 30 November 2020.
-The payment Arrangement Form will be sent to you along with your first statement during the first week of February.
-This form must be completed and returned to the Finance Office no later than February 28, 2020.
+Families are encouraged to pay the tuition fees in full by 28th February 2021.
+Alternatively, a Payment Arrangement Plan needs to be entered into, with the account to be finalised by the 30th November 2021.
+Your first statement will be sent to you during the first week of February along with a payment arrangement form so you can accurately plan your payments over the year.
+This form must be completed and returned to the Finance Office no later than 28th February, 2021.

-Should you have any queries about any of these matters please do not hesitate to contact the Finance Office
+Should you have any queries about any of these matters please do not hesitate to call in the Finance Office.

 Tuition and Boarding Fees are charged annually and will appear on your January fee statement.
 Subsequent statements will be issued on a monthly basis showing payments received and any additional charges incurred.